bitraf/dlock13/doc/use-base-image.md

     $ sudo systemctl enable dlock13@2nddoor
     $ sudo systemctl start dlock13@2nddoor

 If everything is correct, your door opener is now ready for use.
-Tho check if the service is working correctly, use
+To check if the service is working correctly, use

     $ systemctl status dlock13@firstdoor
     $ systemctl status dlock13@2nddoor